JordanRL/Fermat/docs/index.md

 Some areas of math are ambiguously defined, depending on the exact axioms used.
 More generally, there are some types of calculations which give consistent behavior for a variety of axioms and mappings, or for which there is no consistent behavior defined within mathematics.

-This is most obvious in the arc functions, such as `arctan()`.
+This is most obvious in the arc functions, such as $`\arctan{x}`$.
 However, other areas make assumptions that may not be entirely clear at first.

 !!! example "For Example"
     Calling `isEqual()` on a ComplexNumber will return false unless it is being compared to another `ComplexNumber` that has the same values for its real and imaginary part.
 More surprisingly perhaps, `ComplexNumber` objects do not have any of the `GreaterThan` or `LessThan` functions, as inequality comparison is poorly defined even between two complex numbers.